lawrips/marimo/readme.md

 });
 ```

-### <a name="sendingParams"></a>Sending parameters to tests
+### <a name="sendingParams"></a>Sending parameters to tests (Mocha only)
 Sometimes tests will require access to environment variables.

-These can be sent over the WebSocket and passed to the test at runtime by sending them in an object called "env".
+These can be sent over the WebSocket and passed to the test at runtime by sending them in an object called "env" (note only Mocha tests can access process.env - for Postman, see the next section).

 Here's an example: